Lion’s Mane Mushroom and The Powerful Benefits It Provides

 Studies even show this is possible.
 In one study, test subjects were given extracts of the mushroom.
 These subjects demonstrated reduced experiences with short-term memory problems.

-This means that, when used every day, lion’s mane might improve memory a little—though more studies on it are needed.
+This means that, when used every day, lion’s mane might improve memory.

 Just as lion’s mane could boost memory, it could also improve cognition and focus.
 Meaning: it enhances the way the brain works, learns, and what it absorbs.